CraftAcademy/atm_challenge_2021-1/README.md

 load './src/account.rb'
 load './src/atm.rb'

 <h2>Instructions</h2>
-To create a new instance of the Person Class type: person_1 = Person.new(name: 'name')
+To create a new instance of the Person Class type: person_1 = Person.new(name: 'name') <br>

 To create a new instance of the Account Class type: account_1 = Account.new(owner: person_1)

 To create a new instance of the ATM Class type: atm_1 = Atm.new

 To give person_1 an account type: person_1.create_account

 To see full list of attributes type: person_1

 To deposit money into the the account type: person_1.deposit(amount)